Iridana

 Iridana is a genus of butterflies in the family Lycaenidae.
 The species of this genus are endemic to the Afrotropical realm.

-The only known specimen of I. agneshorvathae was collected at light in Bia National Park in western Ghana from a dry semi-deciduous forest and is most probably a canopy species.
-It might or might not be endemic to the Ghana subregion of West Africa.
+The only known specimen of I. agneshorvathae was collected at light in Bia National Park in western Ghana from a dry semi-deciduous forest and is most likely a canopy species.
+It may or may not be endemic to the Ghana subregion of West Africa.